ruientan/DSA4213-Assignment3/README.md

 # DSA4213 Assignment 3

 ## Motivation of Dataset
 The dataset used is HateXplain, a publicly available benchmark for hate speech and offensive language detection.
 HateXplain contains textual social media posts annotated by three human annotators, along with explanations highlighting the rationales behind their decisions.
-Each post is labelled as Normal, Offensive or Hate speech, enabling multi-class classification.
+Each post is labelled as **Normal**, **Offensive** or **Hate speech**, enabling multi-class classification.
 The dataset comprises roughly 19,000 instances across training, validation, and test splits.
 Each entry includes both the post text and a consensus label derived from annotator votes.

 Hate speech detection is a relatively challenging NLP task as hate speech often overlaps with sarcasm, slang, and implicit bias.
 HateXplain is chosen as it is one of the few datasets with human-annotated explanations, offering deeper interpretability of model behaviour beyond simple classification.
 It also provides multi-class labels, which allows evaluation of a model’s ability to capture nuanced linguistic aggression.
 Moreover, the dataset’s relatively balanced label distribution makes it suitable for fair model comparison without additional data resampling.